ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

 **Pratical information**

-The conference will be held at [ENS Paris-Saclay](https://ens-paris-saclay.fr/en/school/how-find-us), accessible by train (RER B from Paris) in around 45 minutes.
+The conference will be held at [ENS Paris-Saclay](https://ens-paris-saclay.fr/en/school/how-find-us), accessible by train (RER B from Paris) in about 45 minutes.

 <p align="center">
   <img src="{{ site.baseurl }}/images/saclay.jpg" />